docs4class/372-2022/03-syllabus.Rmd

 ### Quizzes -- **DON"T MISS CLASS**
-- The average of all quizzes and assignments will comprise the Quizzes and Assignments - 20% portion of your final grade
+- The average of all quizzes and assignments will comprise the Quizzes and Assignments - 40% portion of your final grade
-- Quizzes are designed to prepare you for your exams and to ensure you stay up wiht the course material
+- Quizzes and Assignments are designed to prepare you for your exams and to ensure you stay up with the course material
-- Missed quizzes cannot be made up later.
-Be present.
+- **Missed Quizzes and Assignments cannot be made up later.
+Be present.**

 Quizzes rule.  **LISTEN.**